You are here

 Any applicant who is not a citizen or lawful permanent resident of the United States is considered an international applicant.
 Students must fulfill special requirements.

 Students enrolled in an undergraduate program at another college who want to enroll in a one- or two- semester program of study at Massachusetts College of Art and Design may apply for visiting student status, which is limited to one year.
-Students enrolled in an undergraduate program in a member college of the Association of Independent Colleges of Art and Design (AICAD) should refer to the information on AICAD Mobility Programs.
-Please visit the AICAD Mobility Coordinator at your home institution for more information.
+Students enrolled in an undergraduate program in a member college of the Association of Independent Colleges of Art and Design (AICAD) should refer to the information on the AICAD Exchange program below.

 All other students need to complete the undergraduate transfer application requirements for consideration.
 The required essay should specifically address your reasons for applying as a visiting student.
 Students invited for visiting student enrollment are responsible for negotiating transfer credit for their MassArt experience with their home institution and are not eligible for financial aid from MassArt.

-If you are enrolled in an undergraduate program at a member college of the Association of Independent Colleges of Art and Design (AICAD), you may be able to apply to study at MassArt for one semester through the AICAD Mobility Program.
-Please visit the AICAD Mobility Coordinator at your home institution for more information.
+If you are enrolled in an undergraduate program at a member college of the Association of Independent Colleges of Art and Design (AICAD), you may be able to apply to study at MassArt for one semester through the AICAD Exchange program.
+Please visit the AICAD Exchange Coordinator at your home institution for more information.

 Incoming International Exchange Applicant